setms/book/docs/requirements/digest.md

 - Different user classes have different requirements, so make sure to involve representatives of all user classes.
 - High-level requirements are often too vague.
   Decomposing them into more detail may bring to light other requirements, including implied ones.
+- Another source of missed requirements stem from error conditions.
 - A checklists of common functional areas may help to increase coverage.

 Requirements may change as customers learn more and as the business evolves.